Apple cider vinegar- the potential health benefits and uses

 Once your vinegar reaches the perfect fermentation level, transfer it to bottles with tight-fitting lids for storage.
 You can reuse old ACV bottles or opt for swing-top bottles.
 Since apple cider vinegar is naturally acidic, it doesn’t need to be refrigerated for safety.
 Store it in a cool, dark place.

-If you prefer, refrigerating some of your vinegar can help preserve its flavor by slowing down bacterial activity and preventing further fermentation.
+If you prefer, refrigerating some of your vinegar can help preserve its flavour by slowing down bacterial activity and preventing further fermentation.
 Many people enjoy their ACV chilled.

 Homemade apple cider vinegar will stay good for up to five years when stored at room temperature, though its best quality and flavour are usually within the first two years.